 On discovering the death of Jerry Uelsmann, (June 11th 1934 – 4th April 2022 age 87) Hag wrote.

-Quoted from his Wikipedia page about a lecture he gave at the Royal Photographic Society in 1971 that Hag attended.
+Quoted from Jerry Uelsmann’s Wikipedia page on the lecture he gave at the Royal Photographic Society London in 1971 which Hag attended.

 ‘Uelsmann was inducted (1970) as a fellow by the Royal Photographic Society of Great Britain (London) and invited to deliver the fourth Bertram Cox Memorial Lecture in early 1971.
 His paper was entitled, “Some Humanistic Considerations of Photography”, most of which is archived online.
 Using specific examples, he explained his process of post-visualization (trying different combinations of negatives).
 Prior to his sessions in the darkroom, he would study hundreds of negatives using contact sheets (proof sheets).
 The final print could take hours or days to resolve, but the journey was always magical according to Uelsmann.
 Trial and error were essential steps.’